practicalli/clojure/docs/reference/standard-library/regular-expressions/string-replace-with-regex.md

    "M--SS--SS--Ppi"
 ```

-`clojure.string/replace-first` is a variation where just the first occurance is replaced.
+`clojure.string/replace-first` is a variation where just the first occurrence is replaced.